 - 1 small shallot, finely minced

-- 1 tsp Dijon mustard
+- 1 teaspoon Dijon mustard

-- 1 tsp honey
+- 1 teaspoon honey

-- 1/2 tsp each salt and pepper
+- ¼ teaspoon each salt and pepper

 - Prepare the vinaigrette ingredients first to allow the flavours to blend.
 Whisk all ingredients together and let stand while preparing the salad.